2013 Challenge Cup final: Wigan Warriors

-As a 2012 Super League team, Leeds Rhinos also entered in at the fourth round.
+As a 2012 Super League team, Wigan Warriors also entered in at the fourth round.
 A fourth round thrashing of Leigh Centurions 60 points to 10 placed them in the fifth round where a comfortable victory over Super League side Hull KR, beating them 46 points to 14.
 Warriors faced Widnes Vikings in the quarter finals, thrashing them 48 points to 4 Wigan then faced London Broncos in the semi-finals, nilling them by 70 points.

 Pre-match

 The pre-match entertainment was headlined by British classical crossover band BLAKE, who also sang the Challenge Cup and FA Cup Final anthem - "Abide with Me".
 At the end of their set, BLAKE were joined on the field by British soprano Natalie Coyle to sing the national anthem - "God Save the Queen".

 Match details

 Post match

 Wigan's win meant that their record Challenge Cup titles was extended to 19 wins in the competition since their first win in 1923–24.